freeCodeCamp/guide/src/pages/javascript/tutorials/how-to-create-a-lightbox/index.md

 ### Step 3.
 JavaScript

 Now to business!
-Your JavaScript should look like this ...
+Your JavaScript should look like this:

 ```javascript